FATac/fatac.github.com/source/configuration.rst

         ]

-Step 5: Object template
+Step 7: Object template
 ------------------------------------

-Any object search will finally lead to individual object visualization.
+Any resource search will finally lead to individual object visualization.
 This makes it necessary to build templates for any Ontology object that should be visualizable.
 Object view is organized in sections, and each section contains a list of mapped data, in a similar way we used it in previous step.

 Going back to Person object class example: name, birth date, and birth place should be placed at header.
 Biography can be placed at body, we can also use a 'knows' relation to get related Persons and we can place this at footer section.
 (Note that sections are totally customizable).